QuadPiece/flask-blog/README.md

 1. Backup your `blog.db` file.
 2. Do a `git pull` to get the most recent code
 3. Edit any configs in the file so that it works with your existing setup
+4. Sometimes, changes are made to the database structure.
+To update your database, use the provided sql files. eg. to update from v1.2 to v1.3, which added support for timestamps on posts, run `sqlite3 blog.db < upgrade-v12-v13.sql`
 4. Start the application normally using `python exec.py`, preferrably in a tmux session

 Usage